A Biblical Look at Deacons

 THE PRECIDENT FOUND IN ACTS 6:1-7

 The role of a deacon, as Acts 6:1-7, clearly states, was that of waiting on tables and the distribution of food to the widows in the Jerusalem church.
 The root word "diako" from which "diakonos" is derived means "to run errands.
 6 Seven spiritual men of good character were elected, not by the apostles, but by the congregation to look after that business.
-This was done to free the pastors from menial tasks so they could better attend to their responsibilities in regards to studying, preaching and teaching.
+This was done to free the pastors from menial tasks, so they could better attend to their responsibilities in regard to studying, preaching and teaching.
 (Acts 6:4)

 This is the only example we have of these specially appointed men serving in a church.
 From the example in the New Testament we can conclude the tasks to which a deacon can be biblically appointed are not limited to waiting tables, applying the interpretive "rule of first occurrence."
-The sphere of their responsibility should be limited to characteristics of the task in Acts 6:1-7, which was menial administrative service to the congregation.
+The sphere of their responsibility should be limited to characteristics of the task in Acts 6:1-7, which was a menial administrative service to the congregation.

 Some have supposed these were the forerunners of the later established official position of the office of a "deacon" of 1 Timothy 3:8-13.
 This idea is not consistent with the biblical record.
 In Acts 6:2, the Apostles called the church together and said, "It is not reason that we should leave the word of God, and serve tables."
 The Apostles were asking the church to appoint someone to "serve tables."
 We understand this because the word "diakoneo" simply means "to serve or to wait on tables."
 An example of its use in the New Testament is found in Luke 10:40, when Martha complained to the Lord Jesus that, "my sister hath left me to "serve"(diakoneo) alone."
 This is the same word used in 1 Timothy 3:10, 13 which was transliterated "use the office of a deacon."
 The Jerusalem church understood clearly that they were appointing servants to "take care of this business," which was waiting on tables.
-Certainly they understood they were not establishing an office of leadership in their church or putting these men in an official position over their church.
+Certainly, they understood they were not establishing an office of leadership in their church or putting these men in an official position over their church.

 The type of servant, whether appointed or non-appointed), is indicated by the context in which the word is used.
 In Acts 6:1-7, and in 1 Timothy 3:8-13, the context tells you these men were "appointed servants."
 In other verses, where the word "diakonos," a noun, is used, the context explains that these references refer to servants in general.